Executive Board

 Greg Taruc, DPT, Advisory Board Co-Chair

 Greg Taruc is a long-time member of Circa-Pintig (CP).
-While volunteering at CP, he worked as an actor, stage manager, light and sound technician, production manager, a producer and eventually became the organizations’ Executive Director in the fiscal year 1998-1999.
+While volunteering at CP, he worked as an actor, stage manager, light and sound technician, production manager, a producer and eventually became the organization’s Executive Director in the fiscal year 1998-1999.
 He started his theater acting in the early ’80s and is an active honorary board member of Teatro Tomasino in the Philippines.
 Greg Taruc is a Doctor of Physical Therapy by profession.

-Levi Aliposa, Advisory Board Member
+Photo of Levi AliposaLevi Aliposa, Advisory Board Member

 Levi started his theater acting in the Philippines in the late 80’s during his student activism years.
 He believes that through theater arts a social transformation could be reached to a broader audience.
-He is one of the founding members of Pintig Cultural in 1991.
+He was one of the founding members of Pintig Cultural in 1991.
 He is a mental health counselor by profession.

-Riza Belen, Advisory Board Member Co-Chair
+Photo of Riza BelenRiza Belen, Advisory Board Member Co-Chair

 She has an MSW from Loyola.